Cheer the Brave

-Cheer the Brave is a 1951 British comedy film directed by Kenneth Hume and starring Elsie Randolph, Jack McNaughton and Geoffrey Keen.
-It was made at Southall Studios as a second feature.
+Cheer the Brave is a 1951 British second feature ('B') comedy film directed and written by Kenneth Hume and starring Elsie Randolph, Jack McNaughton and Geoffrey Keen.
+It was made at Southall Studios.

+Plot

 A mild-mannered man gets married, but soon finds his new wife to be a domineering tyrant.
 After discovering her previous husband is not really dead, he manages to escape from her clutches.